 The Third Annual Friends of Father Murphy, Inc. (F.O.F.M) Report

 The ideals of the Friends of Father Murphy, Inc. have been to recruit members who share the same beliefs.
 Bishop Mora Salesian High School provided a great base for learning.
-Many of us may have been further blessed to have the known Salesian greats, such as Fr.
+Many of us may have been further blessed to have known Salesian greats, such as Fr.
 Ralph J. Murphy, Fr.
 John Malloy,

 Bro.
 Tom Keagan, Bro.
 Rudy Bertagnali.
 F.O.F.M is open to all men and women who are interested in giving back to the community.